OPMDG/opm-doc/probes/check_pgactivity.rst

 ==========

-THRESHOLD given as warning and critical values can either be a raw number, a percentage, an interval or a size.
-Each available service supports one or more form (eg. a size and a percentage).
+THRESHOLD emitted as warning or critical values can be a raw number, a percentage, an interval, or a size.
+Each available service supports one or more formats (eg. a size and a percentage).

 \ **Percentage**\